dc-almeida/nomenclature/docs/user_guide/config.rst

 .. code:: yaml

   processors:
-    nuts-processor: [ Model A, Model B ]
+    nuts-processor: [Model A, Model B]

 More details on NUTS aggregation can be found here: :ref:`nuts`.

 Country processor
 ^^^^^^^^^^^^^^^^^

-Setting *processors.country-processor* to a list of model names will automatically create a :class:`CountryProcessor` and aggregate country-level data to common regional definitions such as R5, R9 and R10 for those models:
+Setting *processors.country-processor* to a list of model groups will automatically create a :class:`CountryProcessor`.
+Each group specifies the models it applies to and can optionally select the region hierarchies used for country-level aggregation:

 .. code:: yaml